RobTech01/F.U.C.K./README.md

-# Fun Utilization and Categorization Kit (F.U.C.K.)
+# Fund Utilization and Categorization Kit (F.U.C.K.)

 ## Overview

-The Fun Utilization and Categorization Kit (F.U.C.K.) is a locally run financial tracker designed to simplify personal finance management.
+The Fund Utilization and Categorization Kit (F.U.C.K.) is a locally run financial tracker for personal finance management.
 It processes downloadable .csv formatted bank statements from online banking platforms, categorizing transactions and remembering specific addresses for future reference.
-The main goal is to offer a secure, private way to track spending without sharing sensitive financial data with third-party services.
+The main goal is to not having to do it manually in a spreadsheet.
 ## Features

-- **Local Database**: Utilizes a secured, hashed, and encrypted local database to match known addresses to their respective categories, ensuring your financial data remains private and secure.
+- **Local Database**: Utilizes a hashed, and encrypted local database to match known addresses to their respective categories.
-- **Transaction Categorization**: Automatically categorizes transactions from .csv bank statements based on previously encountered addresses.
+- **Transaction Categorization**: Automatically categorizes transactions from .csv bank statements based on previously encountered addresses, or asks for clarification for new addresses.
-- **Data Security**: Implements advanced cryptographic techniques for data security, including hashing and encryption.
-- **Roadmap**: Future updates aim to introduce spending visualization, report cards, and extended data storage for comprehensive financial monitoring and review.
+- **Roadmap**: Future updates aim to introduce spending visualization, report cards, and extended categorized & "blended" data storage for long-term financial monitoring.

 ## Installation